lee-zhg/intro-visual-recognition-classifier/README.md

     ![Custom Model 09](docs/images/custommodel09.png)

+1. Take note of `Model ID` which will be needed for the remaining of the workshop.

 1. Select the `Test` tab.

 1. Select or drag and drop testing image file `data/BrooklynLager-test.JPG` to the canvas.